igoramf/spotlight-ai/README.md

   <img src="app-photo.png" alt="Spotlight AI Desktop Application Interface" width="600" />
 </div>

-> **The ultimate desktop AI companion that can see everything on your screen, hear everything you say, and search the web for you in real-time.**
+> **The desktop AI companion that can see everything on your screen, hear everything you say, and search the web for you in real-time.**

 ## 🌟 What Makes Spotlight AI Special?

-Spotlight AI is a powerful desktop assistant that combines **computer vision**, **real-time speech recognition**, and **web search capabilities** to create an AI that truly understands your context and can help you with anything you're working on.
+Spotlight AI is a  desktop assistant that combines **computer vision**, **real-time speech recognition**, and **web search capabilities** to create an AI that truly understands your context and can help you with anything you're working on.

 ## 🚀 Key Features